fredcodee/saasapp/README.md

 ## The purpose of this project
-This CRUD app was built to implement stripe payment system to django, create, manage and upadate user's subscribtion and to restrict certian features for specific users depending on their current subscribtion.
+This CRUD app was built to implement stripe payment system to django, create, manage and upadate user's subscribtion and to restrict certain features for specific users depending on their current subscribtion.